cmsflash/cmsflash.github.io/index.md

 - Sep.
 2018 - Nov.
 2018.
 - *Supervised by Dr. Yi Shuai, Vice Director of Research, SenseTime*
 - Proposed *factorized attention*, which reduced the memory and computational complexities of the self-attention mechanism from quadratic to linear and is applicable to computer vision, NLP, and speech analysis.
-- Achieved new states-of-the-art on object detection (43.1 over 41.8 in AP on MS-COCO 2017) and stereo depth estimation (0.477 over 1.09 in EPE on Scene Flow) and significant improvement on instance seg-mentation (37.9 over 36.6 in AP on MS-COCO 2017).
+- Achieved new states-of-the-art on object detection (43.1 over 41.8 in AP on MS-COCO 2017) and stereo depth estimation (0.477 over 1.09 in EPE on Scene Flow) and significant improvement on instance segmentation (37.9 over 36.6 in AP on MS-COCO 2017).
-- Submitted a first-author [paper](#preprint) to a top-tier conference.
+- Submitted a first-author [paper](#preprint) to CVPR 2019.
+Received a reject due to coincidence of core ideas with [A2-Nets](https://arxiv.org/abs/1810.11579) at NeurIPS 2018.

 **Project on Stereo Depth Estimation** at *SenseTime*